-- If you're a student on campus during regular business hours, you can ask for help at the Campus Welcome Desk in the Learning and Innovation Centre or library.
+- If you're a student on campus during regular business hours, you can ask for help at the Campus Welcome Desk in the Sequoia building or library.
 You don't need to tell reception staff what happened.
 Just let them know that you want to speak to a staff member privately about something that has happened.
 They will find you a quiet place and someone who can help.
 You are welcome to bring someone with you.

 2. Get medical assistance